Back in the High Life: Background

 Winwood's solo career had seen success in the UK with Steve Winwood in 1977 and Arc of a Diver in 1980, the latter being his first major solo US hit, reaching number 3 on the Billboard 200.
 His third album, Talking Back to the Night (1982), generated less of a response and was considered a let-down.
 The last two albums had been created by Winwood playing all the instruments himself at his technologically advanced Turkdean home studio "Netherturkdonic," but for his next project Winwood returned to working with other musicians for additional inspiration.
-He hired Los Angeleno Ron Weisner as manager, known for his work with Madonna and Michael Jackson.
+He hired Los Angeleno Ron Weisner as manager, known for his work with Michael Jackson.
 Weisner pushed Winwood to record in London rather than at his home, where he was having relationship difficulties with his wife, Nicole.
 Winwood agreed to the London suggestion, but Weisner responded, "Well, forget London.
 Maybe you should go to New York."

 Winwood was already acquainted with New York, having stayed at the Central Park South apartment of Chris Blackwell, the founder of Island Records.
 Blackwell had been serving as Winwood's quasi-manager for a few years, but Winwood was intent on moving in a new direction with Weisner.
 Weisner encouraged him to stop standing half-hidden behind the Hammond organ and accept his position as front man and entertainer.
 Winwood said in 1988, "I made a conscious effort to start working with musicians and producers and engineers.
 I got a manager.
 I have to say that those people are directly or indirectly responsible for my success now."
-Between sessions for Back in the High Life, Winwood booked another studio, where he scored synthesizer-based music for the documentary The High Life, about the 1985 Tour de France experience of Scottish bicycle racer Robert Millar (later known as Philippa York).
+Between sessions for Back in the High Life, Winwood booked another studio, where he scored synthesiser-based music for the documentary The High Life, about the 1985 Tour de France experience of Scottish bicycle racer Robert Millar (later known as Philippa York).
 The documentary was produced by ITV Granada; it aired in the weeks leading up to the 1986 Tour de France, in which Millar competed.